-Where either cyclical or planned maintenance works e.g. scaffolding restricting the access to the gardens for the contractor to carry out garden maintenance results in a temporary loss/ delay or interruption to the service the Association will determine if the circumstances require an adjustment to be made to the service charge.
+If either cyclical or planned maintenance works e.g. scaffolding restrict the access to the gardens for the contractor to carry out garden maintenance results in a temporary loss/ delay or interruption to the service the Association will determine if the circumstances require an adjustment to be made to the service charge.
 Where services are expected to be affected the Association will advise tenants and the contractors giving as much notice as possible.

-10. Tenant Consultation on Service Charges
+24.0 Tenant Consultation on Service Charges